RobecoSAM Sustainable Healthy Living Equities E EUR

 David Kägi PhD

-The risks to economic growth have increased recently due to inflation, rate increases by central banks, concerns over the security of the energy supply in Europe and the pandemic policies in China.
-The necessary rate increases by central banks to fight inflation will dent economic growth going forward.
+The risks to economic growth have increased due to inflation, rate increases by central banks, geopolitical tensions and the turmoil in the US regional banking sector.
+Global economic growth in 2023 is expected to be below average.
 It will therefore be even more important to focus on solid business fundamentals, pricing power and quality.
-We remain constructive on the mid to long-term potential of the equity markets and are making use of the current market conditions to further solidify our positions in companies that have very strong long-term business prospects.
+We remain constructive on the mid to long-term potential of the equity markets and are making use of current market conditions to further solidify our positions in companies that have very strong long-term business prospects.
 The pandemic has accelerated changes necessary to build more robust and sustainable economies.
 It has also made individuals more inclined to adopt a healthier lifestyle.
 The Healthy Living portfolio of sustainable companies is well positioned to benefit from these changes in the longer run.